 In broad terms, conceptual modelling is the process of developing a graphical representation (or model) from the real world.
-The conceptual modeller has to determine what aspects of the real world to include, and exclude, from the model, and at what level of detail to model each aspect.
+In the context of collaborative problem-solving it provides an easily understood representation of the system for the different stakeholders involved.
+The process of conceptual modelling requires decisions to be taken regarding the scope and level of detail of the model.
 These decisions should generally be a joint agreement between the modeller and the problem owners i.e. the stakeholders who require the model to aid decision-making.
-The process of conceptual modelling requires decisions to be taken regarding the scope and level of detail of the model.
 It also requires assumptions to be made about the situation concerned.
+The conceptual modeller has to determine what aspects of the real world to include, and exclude, from the model, and at what level of detail to model each aspect.
 The conceptual models talked about below can also be thought of as non-software specific descriptions of the situation under inquiry – describing the objectives, inputs, outputs, content, assumptions and appropriate simplifications required.
 In this wider sense those making conceptual models may be facilitators helping groups of stakeholders better understand their situation.

 This paper by Kathy Kotiadis and Stewart Robinson looks at the processes involved in arriving at a conceptual model.
 This paper contributes to this understanding by discussing the artifacts of conceptual modelling and two specific conceptual modelling processes: knowledge acquisition and model abstraction.
 Knowledge acquisition is the process of finding out about the problem situation and arriving at a system description.
 Model abstraction refers to the simplifications made in moving from a system description to a conceptual model.
-Soft Systems Methodology has tools that can help a modeller with knowledge acquisition and model abstraction, including the use of Rich Pictures.
-The use of these tools is discussed with respect to a case study in health care.
+See also systems thinking tools which provide more detail on the use of rich pictures and SSM.